 Lameness means a dog is unable to fully and painlessly move or use a limb, or to put weight on a limb due to pain and discomfort.

-Most of the time, dog lameness is temporary.
+Most of the time, lameness in dogs is temporary.
 The dog may be limping for a day or so, and then he gets better.
-However, if the lameness lasts longer than two to three days, then it is time to visit the vet.
+But if the lameness lasts longer than two to three days, then it is time to visit the vet.